 SLURP…SLURP….SLURP!!!.
 That was the sound all around us.

 I had been living in Japan for a few months and one of my room-mates at the time was this beautiful blond girl from Carmel California.
 Let’s call her Jenny.

 Adapt and adopt or suffer

 Jenny never did adapt to the food, the etiquette or the culture.
 She ended up returning home with a terrible experience while I continued on with my travels for a total of 3.5 years… loving every second of it.

-7 surprising examples of somewhat strange table manners around the world.
+7 surprising examples of some strange table manners around the world